Integrations

 Integrations let your agent's outputs flow into the systems where your team already works.
-Today the platform ships with one integration provider — HubSpot — with more on the roadmap.
+Today the platform ships with two CRM integration providers — HubSpot and Zoho CRM — with more on the roadmap.
 The framework underneath is generic OAuth 2.0; adding new providers is a matter of database seed plus credential configuration, not application code.

 In this chapter you'll: